sumayyasaf/W15-D01-Generics/labs/generics-lab/README.md

 ---

 ### Task 4: Real-World Application - Product Repository
-Create a generic class `ProductRepository<T>` to manage a collection of products.
+Create a generic class `Product<T>` to manage a collection of products.

 #### Steps:
 1. Add a private `List<T>` field to store products.